 Pending Another Goat!

 I am getting a new goat!
 Her name is Alani (BBY BoydsBarnYard C Alani) and she is black/white with frosted nose and ears.
 She is 2 years old and has already kidded (a doeling) this year.
 She is a show goat and has three reserve championships already under her belt.
-Her mother just became a finished champion this last show season.
+Her mother just became a finished champion this last show season at 8 years old.
 Alani is a good natured quiet doe who is well behaved in the show ring and on the milk stand.

 I will be showing her in the spring along with, hopefully, her kids.
 Yep!
 You heard that right, kids.
 She is already mine, but she is going to be bred to a buck at her breeder's farm and staying there until she is confirmed pregnant before coming home.
 The buck is named Thor (SLY Farms Catapult) and is also well bred.
 These kids will be the first Banshee babies and I am so excited about that.

 These pictures were all sent to me by her breeder, Kristi Boyd, but I will get more to post this week.
 She will be coming home if she takes on the first try in mid-late October.
 I can't wait to get her here!